ohTMI/Fraud-Detection-Lab/README.md

 - Modeling

-# Import Columns from Dataset
+# Important Columns from Dataset

 - Step: A unit of time that represents hours in the dataset.
 Think of this as the timestamp of the transaction (e.g. hour 1, hour 2, … hour 534, …)